nsidc/data-access-tool-backend/README.md

 Note that this service was originally a part of the [hermes-api](https://bitbucket.org/nsidc/hermes-api/src).
-It was moved to a standalone service to support the decomissioning of ECS and the rest of the hermes stack planned for July 2026.
+It was moved to a standalone service to support the decommissioning of ECS and the rest of the hermes stack planned for July 2026.